Model number: ML2-TC10SAIT

 Dennis G is the Lead appliance expert at Comfort Appliance Repair .
 With over 15 years experience, Dennis specializes in repairing and maintaining all types of household appliances.

-"Toshiba are usually priced slightly higher than Farberware.
+"Toshiba is usually priced slightly higher than Farberware.
 Prices generally range from $80 to $250.
 Toshiba microwaves with inverter technology and smart features tend to be at the pricier end of the spectrum," says Tam.

-• Verdict: Farberware is more affordable than Toshiba, hands down.
-"Farberware is ideal if you’re on a budget, while Toshiba’s models cost a bit more but come with added features and a more polished design," explains appliance expert Dennis G, from Comfort Appliance Repair in Tennessee.
+- Verdict: Farberware is more affordable than Toshiba, hands down.
+"Farberware is ideal if you’re on a budget, while Toshiba’s models cost a bit more but come with added features and a more polished design," explains appliance expert Dennis G. from Comfort Appliance Repair in Tennessee.

 Farberware vs Toshiba: Design & Features